Asiana Airlines Flight 214: Passengers

-Ten people in critical condition were admitted to San Francisco General Hospital and a few to Stanford Medical Center.
+Ten people in critical condition were admitted at San Francisco General Hospital and a few were sent to Stanford Medical Center.
 Nine hospitals in the area admitted a total of 182 injured people.
-San Francisco Fire Department Chief Joanne Hayes-White, after checking with two intake points at the airport, told reporters that all on board had been accounted for.
+San Francisco Fire Department chief Joanne Hayes-White, after checking with two intake points at the airport, told reporters that all on board had been accounted for.

 Of the passengers, 141 (almost half) were Chinese citizens.
 More than 90 of them had boarded Asiana Airlines Flight 362 from Shanghai Pudong International Airport, connecting to Flight 214 at Incheon.
 Incheon serves as a major connecting point between China and North America.
 In July 2013, Asiana Airlines operated between Incheon (Seoul) and 21 cities in mainland China.

 Seventy students and teachers traveling to the United States for summer camp were among the Chinese passengers.
 Thirty of the students and teachers were from Shanxi, and the others were from Zhejiang.
 Five of the teachers and 29 of the students were from Jiangshan High School in Zhejiang; they were traveling together.
 Thirty-five of the students were to attend a West Valley Christian School summer camp.
 The Shanxi students originated from Taiyuan, with 22 students and teachers from the Taiyuan Number Five Secondary School and 14 students and teachers from the Taiyuan Foreign Language School.
 The three passengers who died were in the Jiangshan High School group to West Valley camp.